omordach/g-ai-j/README.md

 ```

 `docker-compose` will read variables from a `.env` file in the same directory,
 allowing you to store the required environment variables there.
-Mount the
+Copy
+`.env.example` to `.env` and fill in the values before running `docker-compose`
-`token.json` file as a volume in the compose file so the container can access it.
+up.
+Mount the `token.json` file as a volume in the compose file so the container
+can access it.